zephyrproject-rtos/zephyr/doc/guides/west/build-flash-debug.rst

   west build -b <BOARD> --build-dir path/to/build/directory

-Since the build directory defaults to :file:`build`, if you do not specify a build directory but a folder named file:`build` is present, that will be used, allowing you to incrementally build from outside the file:`build` folder with no additional parameters.
+Since the build directory defaults to :file:`build`, if you do not specify a build directory but a folder named :file:`build` is present, that will be used, allowing you to incrementally build from outside the :file:`build` folder with no additional parameters.

 .. note::